sophondroplet/Camera_gimbal_project/Software/STM32G431CUB6_firmware/README.md

 - MPU6050 IMU driver (I2C, DMA read) with simple complementary filter fusion (see `Core/Src/MPU6050.c` and `MPU6050_D.c`).
 - PWM encoder reading using TIM2 input capture to measure duty cycle and derive absolute rotor angle (used like an AS5048A PWM output).
 - Simple PID controller on pitch/angle that computes a torque command which is converted to 3-phase PWM values using inverse Park/Clarke (`main.c`).
-- UART-based live PID tuning via ASCII `P,D\n` commands.
+- UART-based live PID tuning via ASCII `P,D\n` commands (existing behaviour).
+- Optional host-driven audio: the host `music_streamer.py` can stream `FREQ/AMP` commands to the MCU to play music on the motor (see `Software/UART_music_streamer/` README for host-side details).
+The firmware must accept `FREQ:...,AMP:...` lines or you must add a small parser to convert these commands into internal variables.
 - Small music/tone generator that toggles torque with `TIM6` to play notes (see `Core/Inc/music.h` and `Core/Src/music.c`).

 Wiring (conceptual)